Tax Form 1098-T

-- Box 2 is blank because federal law required a transition from Box 2 to Box 1 reporting in 2018.
-Effective for 2018, CCP will report payments received for qualified tuition and related expenses in Box 1.
+- Box 2 is blank because federal law required a transition from Box 2 to Box 1 reporting in 2023.
+CCP will report payments received for qualified tuition and related expenses in Box 1.

-- Box 9, Graduate-level courses: since CCP does not offer post-bachelors level courses this box is blank
+- Box 9, Graduate-level courses: since CCP does not offer post-bachelors level courses this box is left blank.

 - Box 10 ("Ins.
 Contract reimb. /refund") is blank because CCP is not an insurer.

 What does an amount in Box 5 mean?

 Box 5 ("Scholarships or grants") shows the net amount of certain forms of educational